 - You may call the main office number at 812-333-8474.

-- You must cancel (voicemail or email are sufficient) at least 24 hours before your appointment time or you will be charged a $75 late cancelation fee.
+- You must cancel (voicemail or email are sufficient) at least 24 hours before your appointment time to avoid a cancelation fee.
+See more below about our cancelation/no show policy.

 What is your Cancelation/No Show policy?

-If you are contagious, or have transportation issues, you can convert your in-person session to a telehealth session.
-If your child has an appointment and cannot attend, you may use the time for a parent session instead (these are billed at different rates).
+If you are not able to make it in-person for any reason, you can convert your in-person session to a telehealth session.
+If your child cannot attend an appointment, the time can be used for a parent session instead (these are billed at different rates).

 How do I get my telehealth link?

-We use Zoom for Healthcare, a HIPAA compliant telehealth platform.
-Your telehealth link will be sent in your appointment confirmation to the email address you included in your enrollment.
-The link will be sent again 24 hours prior to the appointment in your reminder.
+Spencer Psychology uses Zoom for Healthcare, a HIPAA compliant telehealth platform.
+We send your telehealth link in your appointment confirmation to the email address included in your enrollment.
+We resend the link again 24 hours prior to the appointment in your reminder.
 (If you are in a group, your group leader will send you a special group link during enrollment.
 The group link will be the same each time).

 Does Spencer Psychology prescribe medication?